 Ingredients

-Rice – Traditionally, this Bengali Basanti pulao is made using a special rice variety called Gobindobhog rice (Gobindobhog chaal) which is short-grain rice with a distinct aroma and flavor, but if you can’t get hold of it, you could also substitute it with basmati rice.
+Rice – Traditionally, this Bengali Basanti pulao is made using a special rice variety called Gobindobhog rice (Gobindobhog chaal), which is short-grain rice with a distinct aroma and flavor, but if you can’t get hold of it, you could also substitute it with basmati rice.

-Try to use aged Gobhindobhog rice, as the new rice breaks easily, and the final Basanti pulao might become mushy instead of light and fluffy.
+Use aged Gobhindobhog rice, as the new rice breaks easily, and the final Basanti pulao might become mushy instead of light and fluffy.

 Ghee – Ghee lends a rich taste and aroma to the pulao.
 To make the pulao vegan, replace it with coconut oil.
-Do not use any other oil as the taste will not be great.
+Do not use any other oil, as the taste will not be great.

 Whole Spices – This holud pulao is mildly spiced with whole spices like cloves (laung), green cardamoms (hari elaichi), cinnamon (dalchini), and bay leaves (tejpatta).